-Derek Dempsey, like Rockstar Phil Lynott, novelist's Brendan Behan and Christy Brown and Hollywood actor, Gabriel Byrne, was born and raised in Crumlin, Dublin Ireland.
+Derek Dempsey, like Rockstar Phil Lynott, novelists Brendan Behan and Christy Brown and Hollywood actor, Gabriel Byrne, was born and raised in Crumlin, Dublin Ireland.
 Derek is a singer, songwriter, musician, producer, entertainer, talkshow host, and soon to be published novelist.
 His debut novel "Anthony's Aria" - The Story of A Working Class Opera God is forthcoming from Boann books and media NYC.

 Raised in Crumlin, Dublin, as an eight year old, Derek was asked by his uncle at a young age what he wanted to be when he grew up.
-Derek responded; "I’m going to be a singer."
+Derek responded; "I'm going to be a singer."
 His uncle insisted that he needed a trade job.
 Derek again responded; "I don't need a trade.
 I’m going to be a singer, like Tom Jones in Las Vegas."

 After receiving his first guitar at the age of fourteen, Derek began to play with other musicians, eventually forming a rock band called The Elite.
 With this band, he appeared on Irish national television several times, toured around the country, and released two EPs.